Plamen536/Forum2/README.md

 ## Project Description

 A modern forum system built with React and Firebase where users can create posts, add comments, and interact through likes.
-Features include user authentication, post management, commenting system, and administrative capabilities for content moderation.
+This forum is designed for automotive enthusiasts to share their thoughts, ideas, and experiences about cars, including topics like car news, technical repairs, racing, and more.

 Key features: